-- Just as you did for the bar magnet, place the white plastic tray on top of the electromagnet and gently sprinkle the iron filings into the tray (sprinkle them very lightly, and gently tap the white tray to get them to align-your electro-magnet is not quite as strong as the bar magnet).
-Draw the resulting pattern on the next page.
-(2 points) - Does the pattern you have just drawn resemble the one generated by the magnetic field?
+• Just as you did for the bar magnet, place the white plastic tray on top of the electromagnet and gently sprinkle the iron filings into the tray (sprinkle them very lightly, and gently tap the white tray to get them to align-your electro-magnet is not quite as strong as the bar magnet).
+Draw the resulting pattern below.
+(2 points)

+• Does the pattern you have just drawn resemble the one generated by the magnetic field?
 Describe your results.
 (2 points)

-18.4.4 Exercise #3: Looking at the Sun
+17.5.4 Exercise #3: Looking at the Sun